adhamhaddad/Storefront-Backend/README.md

 ### Functionality
-- user can query endpoint using various params and queries to create and retrieve orders with a specified token.
+- user can query endpoint using various params and queries to create and retrieve orders with a token validation.

 ### Code Styles
 This project uses `eslint` and `prettier`. all configurations for this project inside `package.json` file.